CodeChillAlluna/code-chill-outdated/README.md

-1. Move to the project directory : `cd code-chill` or cd `cd code-chill-master` if you download the project from zip file.
+1. Move to the project directory : `cd code-chill` or cd `cd code-chill-master` if you download the project from the ZIP file.